Emergence of unique hues from sparse coding of color in natural scenes: Methods

 The sparsity parameter $\lambda$ was set such that 16 dB SNR was maintained for all the bases shown in this paper.
 We did not observe significant changes to the optimal bases when $\lambda$ enforced higher or lower SNRs.

 \bmhead{Acknowledgements} A.B. and B.A.O. are supported by Air Force Office of Scientific Research (AFOSR) MURI grant (FA9550-21-1-0230).
-The authors gratefully acknowledge the feedback and support of the MURI team. \bmhead{Author contributions} A.B., E.P.F., and B.A.O. designed research; A.B., B.A.O., and E.P.F. performed research; A.B., E.P.F., and B.A.O. analyzed data; and Ad.B. and B.A.O. wrote the paper. \bmhead{Data and code availability} The natural image databases underlying the results are available for download online.
-Code is available upon request. \bmhead{Competing interests} The authors declare no competing interests.
+The authors gratefully acknowledge the feedback and support of the MURI team. \bmhead{Author contributions} A.B., E.P.F., and B.A.O. designed research; A.B., B.A.O., and E.P.F. performed research; A.B., E.P.F., and B.A.O. analyzed data; and A.B. and B.A.O. wrote the paper. \bmhead{Data and code availability} The natural image databases underlying the results are available for download online.
+Code is available upon request. \bmhead{Competing interests} The authors declare no competing interests. \bmhead{Supplemental document} See the supplemental document for supporting content and figures.

 \begingroup {S\arabic{figure}} {S\arabic{table}} \endgroup